Supervisor/superlance/docs/crashmail.rst

 :command:`crashmail` is a supervisor "event listener", intended to be subscribed to ``PROCESS_STATE_EXITED`` events.
-When :command:`crashmail` receives that event, and the transition is "unexpected", :command:`crashmail`` sends an email notification to a configured address..
+When :command:`crashmail` receives that event, and the transition is "unexpected", :command:`crashmail` sends an email notification to a configured address.

 :command:`crashmail` is incapable of monitoring the process status of processes which are not :command:`supervisord` child processes.